 The Environmental Assessment Office has made the enhancement of the Compliance and Enforcement Program a top priority, incorporating best practices from other provinces and countries.
 The EAO collaborates with other provincial government agencies to coordinate oversight of projects.

 Compliance with what?

-Upon completion of the environmental assessment process, projects may be granted an Environmental Assessment Certificate that has legally-binding conditions attached to it.
-These conditions must be adhered to throughout the life of the project (such as pre-construction, construction, operations, and decommissioning).
+Upon completion of the environmental assessment process, projects may be granted an Environmental Assessment Certificate, or an exemption.
+Both Certificates and Exemptions are legally binding and contain conditions that must be followed for the life of the project to mitigate potential adverse effects.

 Who is involved?

 Throughout the life of a project, Compliance and Enforcement Officers coordinate with other provincial government agencies to ensure the projects are built and operated in accordance with the Certificate or Exemption Order.
 In addition, Compliance and Enforcement Officers routinely work with First Nations and Treaty Nations within their traditional territories and treaty lands.